spinnaker/spinnaker.io/content/en/docs/community/stay-informed/captains-log/index.md

 ## Spinnaker's trajectory

-Our community began as a partnership between Netflix & Google, eager to share the benefits of Continuous Delivery.
-Now it's a vibrant OSS project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tools.
+Our community began as a partnership between Netflix and Google, eager to share the benefits of Continuous Delivery.
+Now it's a vibrant open source project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tools.
 Behold!

 {{< figure src="./stats-2020-02-05-with-logo.png" class="captains-log" >}}

 ### GitHub events in Spinnaker repositories

-After steadily building momentum since its first OSS release in 2015, Spinnaker activity takes off.
+After steadily building momentum since its first open source release in 2015, Spinnaker activity takes off.
 In December 2019, significant events within a week achieved a recent high of more than 4 times the weekly average so far:
 {{< figure src="./github_events.png" class="captains-log">}}

 ### Contributions per company